libreForms/spec/spec.md

 #### Field Configs

 This component defines granular behavior for a given form field.
-For example, For example, on web-based implementations, this will provide details on whether only users with a certain role assignment be able to see a form field, whether the visibility or available options should depend on the values of another form field, or whether this form field should be used to trigger some other behavior in the underling implementation.
+For example, For example, on web-based implementations, this will provide details on whether only users with a certain role assignment be able to see a form field, whether the visibility or available options should depend on the values of another form field, whether to visually group this field with other fields, whether this form field should be used to trigger some other behavior in the underling implementation.

 ### Form Configs